Tools of the trade

 Before you begin working on electrical projects, you should know a few basics about electrical work.
 And if you don't feel comfortable with a project, consult a qualfied electrician.

 Several kinds of circuit testers are available.
-For example, you can use a multimeter (figure A) to determine whether the voltage is on, whether the circuit is complete or broken, how much voltage is present and whether the polarity is correct.
-Another basic circuit tester is the plug-in type (figure B), which lights up to indicate whether the voltage is on and operating in the correct polarity.
+For example, you can use a multimeter to determine whether the voltage is on, whether the circuit is complete or broken, how much voltage is present and whether the polarity is correct.

 When you use tools for electrical work, it's essential that they have insulated rubber handles.

-Some of the more common tools you're likely to need include wire snips (figure C),
+Some of the more common tools you're likely to need include wire snips

-Wire Stripping tools and Crimpers (figure F).
+Wire Stripping tools and Crimpers

 These Multipurpose tools can strip, cut and crimp wires of various gauges; in addition, they can cut bolts and be used as pliers.